bbenchoff/bbenchoff.github.io/pages/Milipixel.md

 <hr>

 # Technical Implementation
 The client is built for Mac OS 7-9 systems, with a particular focus on supporting the sub-megapixel digital cameras of the mid-to-late 1990s.
 It's a native application written in C using Metrowerks CodeWarrior Pro 4, creating a fat binary that runs on both 68k and PowerPC Macs.
-This was not developed in a VM; this was made on a real Power Macintosh G3 desktop and a bookcase full of Inside Macintosh.
+This was not developed in a VM; this was made on a real Power Macintosh G3 desktop and a bookcase full of Inside Macintosh volumes.

 ## Networking Stack
 There are several Internet-aware applications for the Classic Mac OS, but the biggest limitation for this ecosystem is the absence of a SSL and TLS.
 Without SSL and TLS, you can't open a website that begins with HTTPS, and doing anything like 'logging in' and 'pulling from the API' are fever dreams of madmen.
-I _have_ to get SSL and TLS working before doing anything else.
+I _had_ to get SSL and TLS working before doing anything else.

 The application uses Open Transport for its core networking capabilities, but Open Transport does not have SSL/TLS functionality.
 The [Mbed-TLS](https://github.com/Mbed-TLS/mbedtls) library is a small, portable TLS library that will give me what I need.
 There is proof it will work with my system; [SSHeven](https://github.com/cy384/ssheven) is an SSH implementation for the Mac OS 7/8/9 that also uses mbedtls, though it does this through cross-compilation and [Retro68](https://github.com/autc04/Retro68/).
 All I need to do is port the mbedtls code to something that will compile and run in Codewarrior.